Meet

 I graduated from South Kitsap High School and earned my Associate’s degree from Olympic College.
 With a desire to better understand people and help them thrive, I went on to complete my Bachelor’s degree in Psychology at Northwest University.
 I later earned a Master’s degree in Nonprofit Leadership from Seattle University.

-Since 2009, I have helped lead our nonprofit, Walk In The Light, which serves vulnerable communities in Burkina Faso, West Africa.
+In 2009, I founded Walk In The Light, a nonprofit serving vulnerable communities in Burkina Faso, West Africa, and continue to serve as one of its leaders today.
 Through this work, we have built schools and health centers and developed more than 25 wells that provide clean water to over 50,000 people.
 We have supported refugees displaced by war in Burkina Faso, assisted Ukrainian families fleeing to Romania.
 I am honored to have walked alongside communities facing unimaginable challenges.

 For 13 years, I have also served as a pastor.
 In that role, I have guided people through some of the most meaningful moments of their lives, as well as their most difficult.
 From weddings and baptisms to funerals and personal crises, I have stood with families in both their happiest moments and their hardest days, offering compassion, hope, and strength.